ROCm/hcc/SYNC_UPSTREAM.md

 automatically synchronized with upstream LLVM / LLD / Clang every 4 hours, so they are very close to the latest codes upstream.

+There are two roles in the HCC merge process.
+The one who conducts the upstream sync process through getting all the amd-common code, merging it into amd-hcc, and filing the pull requests.
+And the one who reviews all of your sync pull requests.
+The HCC merge maintainer will take on the first role, and is required to interact, modify, and satisfy the changes requested by the reviewer before the pull requests can be accepted.

 Generally speaking, the process goes like this:

  1. Clone HCC repo manifest